 Village Hall LEED Platinum Certified Facility

 I congratulate the residents of Palmetto Bay who have financed this cutting-edge green complex with their hard-earned taxpayer dollars.
 The important green rating it has attained is the result of the hard work involved in the building’s design and construction.
 The need for energy efficiency grows larger every day with growing threats to global energy supplies.
 Palmetto Bay could very well be the example that prompts other municipalities throughout the nation to follow their lead in green energy efficiency.Congresswoman Ileana Ros-Lehtinen

-Demolition began on October 29, 2009 A Groundbreaking Ceremony was held on November 12, 2009, and was attended by County and Congressional Representatives Shell permit was issued on January 25, 2010 for the first phase of construction.
-Building was completed in December 2010, and all governmental departments were moved in by the end of that month.
-Village Hall receives certification by the US Green Building Council as a LEED Platinum building in October 2012.
+Demolition began on October 29, 2009, and a groundbreaking ceremony attended by county and congressional representatives was held on November 12, 2009.
+The shell permit was issued on January 25, 2010 for the first phase of construction, which was completed in December 2010, and all governmental departments were moved in by the end of that month.
+The hall received certification by the U.S. Green Building Council as a LEED Platinum building in October 2012.

-Construction of the Village Hall facility was funded through a variety of sources.
-The main funding source was a bond obtained by the Village, along with a “Village Hall Fund” account which had been previously established by the Council.
-Aware of the need for a Village Hall facility, the Council implemented a policy shortly after incorporation, which required a portion of the surplus or savings realized each year to be set aside for a future Village Hall.
-At the time of construction, the account had grown to $1,200,000.
-Funding received by our County Commissioner, Katy Sorenson, and a grant award from the US Department of Energy under the Energy Efficiency Block Grant program also contributed to the building and site development costs.
+Construction of the village hall facility was funded through a variety of sources.
+The main funding source was a bond obtained by the village, along with a Village Hall Fund which had been previously established by the council.
+Aware of the need for a village hall facility, the council implemented a policy shortly after incorporation that required a portion of the surplus or savings realized each year to be set aside for a future village hall.
+At the time of construction, the account had grown to $1.2 million.
+Funding received by County Commissioner Katy Sorenson, combined with a grant award from the U.S. Department of Energy under the Energy Efficiency Block Grant program, also contributed to the building and site development costs.

-Village Hall is capable of providing for its own electric generation, potable water, and brown water for utilization in irrigation.
+Village hall is capable of providing for its own electric generation, potable water, and brown water for utilization in irrigation.
 The result is lower operational costs and a smaller green footprint compared to other non-LEED certified facilities of equal size.